Excel VBA MsgBox -11 Examples

 • The message text should be concise and easy to understand.

-• The default title of the MsgBox is “Microsoft Excel” if you don’t insert a title manually.
+• The default title of the MsgBox is “Microsoft Excel” if you don’t enter a title.

-• It’s a good practice to add error handling to your code to handle unexpected user responses or errors that may occur during the execution of the code.
+• It’s good practice to add error handling to the code.

 Frequently Asked Questions

-• What is the syntax for using MsgBox function in Excel VBA?
+• What is the syntax of the MsgBox function in Excel VBA?

 MsgBox (prompt [, button] [, title] [, helpfile, context])